 HIV Surveillance Reports and Data Analyses

 HIV in the United States by Region (CDC) – This web page includes information on HIV diagnoses by race/ethnicity in the following five regions: Northeast, Midwest, South, West, and U.S. Dependent Areas.
-Highlights are also summarized in a related fact sheet.

-Selected Resources from AIDS Education and Training Centers (AETCs)
+Selected Resources from AIDS Education and Training Centers (AETCs) and HRSA

-National HIV Curriculum: HIV in Racial and Ethnic Minority Populations (AIDS Education and Training Center, University of Washington, and other partners, 2020) – This is the sixth lesson in the Curriculum’s Key Populations module.
+National HIV Curriculum: HIV in Racial and Ethnic Minority Populations (AIDS Education and Training Center, University of Washington, and other partners, updated 2021) – This is the sixth lesson in the Curriculum’s Key Populations module.
 It has detailed information on many topics, including:

 - Overview of HIV Epidemiology in Racial and Ethnic Minorities

 - HIV Epidemiology Data by Racial and Ethnic Populations

 - Comparison of Racial/Ethnic Groups in the HIV Care Continuum

 HIV & Oral Health Webinar Series Part 2: Emerging Viral Diseases: Implications for People with HIV (New England AETC, January 2023) – Presenters in this webinar discuss: 1) the importance of vaccination for disease prevention and/or elimination of severe disease and death; 2) methods to mitigate the spread of emerging viral infections in the dental setting; and 3) how providers can access the latest data about the impact of emerging viral diseases in their community.